mirkasjim/drupal-opensearch/TESTING_lando.md

 # Should have a running Drupal 9 site served by nginx on port 8080
 lando ssh -s cli -c "curl -kL http://nginx:8080" | grep "Welcome to Drush Site-Install"

-# Should have Elasticsearch running
+# Should have Opensearch running
-lando ssh -s cli -c "curl -kL http://elasticsearch:9200" | grep "docker-cluster"
+lando ssh -s cli -c "curl -kL http://opensearch:9200" | grep "docker-cluster"

-# Should have Elasticsearch cluster healthy
+# Should have Opensearch cluster healthy
-lando ssh -s cli -c "curl -kL http://elasticsearch:9200/_cluster/health" | grep "green"
+lando ssh -s cli -c "curl -kL http://opensearch:9200/_cluster/health" | grep "green"

 # Should be able to db-export and db-import the database
 lando db-export test.sql